cran/FCVAR/README.md

 However, the version on CRAN is recommended because that version is tested and vetted for submission to CRAN.

+Currently, the development version has no new features that are not already available in the released version available on CRAN.

 ## Release Notes

+### March 10, 2022: Seventh submission (FCVAR v0.1.2).

+* Adjustment for issue with counting the number of free parameters in constrained model.
+* Added warning message for rank test with rank above 12.
+In this case, p-values are only available by simulation with the FCVARbootRank() function.

 ### August 6, 2021: Sixth submission (FCVAR v0.1.1).